firstinlastout11/Supplychain_Knowledge_Graph/README.md

 link: https://www.sec.gov/edgar.shtml

 ## Files
+* `weak_supervision/main.py` contains python code to perform the knowledge-graph creation using weak-supervision: 1) Extracting 10-K html file of each company, 2) Pre-process and normalize the text, 3) Extract supply-chain relations using the labeling functions

+* `weak_supervision/utils.py` contains python code to perform the knowledge-graph creation using weak-supervision: 1) Extracting 10-K html file of each company, 2) Pre-process and normalize the text, 3) Extract supply-chain relations using the labeling functions

+* `weak_supervision/LF.py` contains python code to perform the knowledge-graph creation using weak-supervision: 1) Extracting 10-K html file of each company, 2) Pre-process and normalize the text, 3) Extract supply-chain relations using the labeling functions

+* `weak_supervision/Weak_Sueprvision` contains python code to perform the knowledge-graph creation using weak-supervision: 1) Extracting 10-K html file of each company, 2) Pre-process and normalize the text, 3) Extract supply-chain relations using the labeling functions

 * `keyword_rel_extract/main.py` contains python code to perform the knowledge-graph creation process: 1) Extracting 10-K html file of each company, 2) Pre-process and normalize the text, 3) Extract supply-chain relations using the labeling functions

-* ``keyword_rel_extract/lab_functions.py` contains python code to perform the information extraction process by utilizing Named Entity Recognition and Rule-based learning
+* `keyword_rel_extract/lab_functions.py` contains python code to perform the information extraction process by utilizing Named Entity Recognition and Rule-based learning

 * `header_scrape.ipynb` jupyter notebook conatains a sample process to extract header files of each company